tommybear/SCICompanion/README.md

 ## Clean-Room Rewrite (Preview)
 A cross-platform .NET MAUI proof-of-concept lives under `Companion.Maui/`.
 See `docs/M0-Scope.md` for goals and `docs/SETUP.md` for build instructions during the Milestone 0 phase.

+### Tooling
+- `Companion.Maui/src/Companion.Cli` offers a console inspector that summarizes resources for a game folder or `.sciproj`.